tgrykias58/ear-ninja/README.md

 A downside of this approach is that if you're using a free account on PythonAnywhere, then you might exceed daily CPU allowance of 100 seconds.

 3. Just wait until the app "warms up" with usage and a never requested interval becomes a rare thing.

+## Known issues

+If [autoplay](https://developer.mozilla.org/en-US/docs/Web/Media/Autoplay_guide) is blocked on Firefox browser, then question audio doesn't play after clicking "Next" button (you have to click "Repeat" for each question).
+If you encounter this issue, you can solve it by [enabling autoplay](https://support.mozilla.org/en-US/kb/block-autoplay) for Ear Ninja.